FurkanToprak/reddit-content-bot/README.md

 The program will open to your temp directory with all of the content and component content if you want to edit anything in/out.
 If you're just interested in seeing the final output, just search for `"["` within the file explorer and you'll narrow it down to your titles, thumbnails, and videos.

+# Autodeletion
+When the script ends, it will clear all produced files from the hard drive.
+Make sure you save whatever you'd like.

 # Customize your channel
 Replace `icons/logo.png` with any icon, thumbnail-memes/ with a meme folder (`.jpg`, `.png`, `.webp`), and `sounds/intro.png` with any sound you wish.